abhiTronix/vidgear/docs/help/get_help.md

 &thinsp;

-## This is what you do when... :fontawesome-solid-question:
+## This is what you do when... :material-account-question:

 - [x] [Got a question or problem?](../../contribution/#got-a-question-or-problem)
 - [x] [Found a typo?](../../contribution/#found-a-typo)